Survey Design Software

 This question ignores the possibility of someone living in a house or an apartment in the suburbs.

 Score or rating scale questions (e.g., "If '5' means very good and '1' means very poor how would rate this product?") are a particular problem.
 Researchers are very divided on this issue.
 Many surveys use a ten-point scale, but there is considerable evidence to suggest that anything over a five point scale is irrelevant.
 This depends partially on education.
 Among university graduates a ten point scale will work well.
 Among people with less than a high school education five points is sufficient.
-In third world countries, a three-point scale (good/acceptable/bad) may be all some respondents can understand.
+In some populations, a three-point scale (good/acceptable/bad) may be all some respondents can understand.

 Giving a verbal or written label to each point on a scale, instead of just the endpoints, will usually yield higher-quality data, though this may not be practical when there are more than five points on the scale.
 You will usually get more differentiation in answers to a rating scale with more extreme labels for the endpoints.
 For example, fewer people will select "extremely satisfied" then will select "very satisfied."
 It is almost always more informative to get more differentiation in the responses.

 Another issue on which researchers differ is whether to use a scale with an odd or even number of points.
 Some like to force people to give an answer that is clearly positive or negative.
 This can make the analysis easier.
 Others feel it is important to offer a neutral, middle option.
 Your interviewing mode can make a difference here.
 A good interviewer can often get an answer, but in a self-administered interview, such as a Web page survey, a person who is frustrated by being unable to give a middle answer may leave a question blank or quit the survey altogether.